 Right to Legal Counsel

-I answered a question on right to legal counsel for Philosophy in Action Radio on 24 April 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on right to legal counsel on 24 April 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Why is receiving the counsel of an attorney a right while receiving health care is not?
 In both cases, you would receive something that you need for free from the state.
 So what's the difference, if any?
 Why should a repeat offender have access to free legal counsel at taxpayer expense while an innocent, law-abiding sick person shouldn't receive life-saving medication or treatment at taxpayer expense?
 In the former case, the criminal might lose his liberty, but in the latter case the sick person might die.
 So what I am missing?